bharatbhusal/semester-routine/README.md

 ## Demo

-Check out the live demo [here](https://bharatbhusal.github.io/class-routine).
+Check out the live demo [here](https://bharatbhusal.github.io/semester-routine).
 I used github pages to host this app.
 ## Features

-- View the class routine for each day and time.
+- View the semester routine for each day and time.
 - Click on each cell to get detailed information about the subject.
 - Responsive design for various screen sizes.
 - Attractive styling using CSS.